-- Be housed within a separate (non-CMU) cultural or arts-related organization, which may be a public agency, non-profit organization, or private agency. - Have at least one full time paid staff member/supervisor

-- Minimally, the internship requires the equivalent of ten weeks (400 hours) of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value. - Before beginning the internship, students must complete the online Career Services Internship Reporting Form for approval by the Program Director and Career Services Advisor: http://www.heinz.cmu.edu/jobs-and-internships/students/resources-tools-and-skills/index.aspx The internship will be verified with the students' supervisors and then approved.
-Students must notify their Career Advisor of any significant changes in their internships, such as length, location, hours of work, etc. - Once the internship has been approved, students will be registered for the zero-unit internship course.
-Students will not receive academic credit for the internship, but it will be reflected on their transcript as a course with P/F grade. - Near the end of the internship, the Career Services Office will request supervisors to complete a Student Performance Evaluation Form. - F1 Visa Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship.
+- Be housed within a separate (non-CMU) cultural or arts-related organization, which may be a public agency, non-profit organization, or private agency; - Hold a function area that is managerial in nature, such as marketing, fundraising, programming, education and community engagement, finance, artistic operations, other/general management area; - Have at least one full time paid staff member/supervisor; - Minimally, the internship requires the equivalent of ten weeks (400 hours) of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value; - Before beginning the internship, students must complete the online Career Services Internship Reporting Form for approval by the Program Director and Career Services Advisor.
+The internship will be verified with the student's supervisors and then approved. - Students must notify their Career Advisor of any significant changes in their internship (length, location, hours of work, etc.) - F1 Visa Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship.
 CPT authorization is required regardless of the internship being paid or unpaid.
 CPT is only available to F-1 students who have not graduated and who have been enrolled on a full-time basis for one full academic year (i.e. fall and spring.)
 If your degree program requires you to complete a summer internship, you can qualify for CPT.
 Processing CPT may take up to 2 weeks and you cannot begin employment until you receive authorization.
 Guidelines, forms and instructions can be found at the Office of International Education's website.